timduly4/pyglow/README.md

 	$ python -c "import pyglow; pyglow.update_indices()"
 ```

+# Unit tests

+See unit tests in `./test`.
+For example, run the unittest suite with:

+`$ python -m unittest test.test_suite_pyglow`)

+(However, be sure that the f2py modules have been compiled via `$ make -C src/pyglow/models source`, first.)

-# Testing / Examples
+# Examples

-See example scripts located in `./tests` for example calls to `pyglow`.
+See example scripts located in `./examples` for example calls to `pyglow`.

 # Hints